 2014 Administrative Code – Chapter 1

+Replace the existing Section 28-103.1.3 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-103.1.3 Innovation review board.
 There is hereby established within the department an innovation review board which shall include as members in addition to the commissioner, the commissioners of environmental protection, health and mental hygiene and design and construction and the chairperson of the city planning commission, or their respective designees.
 The commissioner shall also designate members from among the fire commissioner and the commissioners of transportation, parks and recreation, consumer and worker protection, emergency management, housing preservation and development and sanitation and the chairperson of the landmarks preservation commission, and non-governmental organizations and individuals, or their respective designees, with respect to specific matters being considered by the board where the commissioner determines it appropriate to do so.

 Legislative history: Local Law 05/10, Local Law 80 of 2020

+Replace the existing Section 28-103.22 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-103.22 Outreach on security grille visibility requirements.
 The commissioner shall, through or in cooperation with the department of small business services, the department of consumer and worker protection, and other city agencies deemed appropriate, develop an outreach program to manufacturers and installers of security grilles, business improvement districts, local development corporations, chambers of commerce and community boards to alert these groups and the businesses that utilize security grilles of the permit requirements and the requirements of this section, the penalties associated with violation thereof and the availability of any business loans, grants or tax subsidies related to the installation or use of such security grilles.

 Legislative history: Local Law 75/09, Local Law 80 of 2020

+Replace the existing Section 28-103.32 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-103.32 Education and outreach regarding single-occupant toilet room requirements.
 The department, in conjunction with (i) the mayor's office of immigrant affairs, (ii) the commission on human rights, (iii) the department of consumer and worker protection, (iv) the department of health and mental hygiene, (v) the department of small business services, (vi) the department of citywide administrative services and (vii) any other office or agency designated by the mayor, shall conduct education and outreach to increase awareness of sections 403.2.1 and 403.4 of the New York city plumbing code, regarding single-occupant toilet room requirements.
 Such education and outreach shall be tailored to business owners, and shall, at a minimum, include educational materials concerning such single-occupant toilet room requirements and the related posting and signage requirements, including samples of acceptable signage.
 Such materials and sample signage shall be available in the designated citywide languages as defined in section 23-1101.
 Information concerning such requirements shall also be made available on the department's website.

 Legislative history: Local Law 190 of 2018, Local Law 80 of 2020

+Replace the existing Section 28-117.4.3 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-117.4.3 Enforcement.
 In addition to employees of the department, employees of the police department and the department of consumer and worker protection shall have the authority to enforce the provisions of this article regarding security guards.